The Benefits of Placenta Capsules

 In Traditional Chinese Medicine, the placenta has been used for thousands of years to correct hormonal imbalances, boost milk production in lactating women, heal infertility and various other health issues.
 The placenta has amazing abilities during the postpartum period; it can heal, sustain, and strengthen.
 Many woman have experienced it’s healing properties, including me!

 “I am a huge supporter of placenta encapsulation!
 With my first baby I was so emotional it put a strain on my marriage.
 With my second baby, my doula Kali encapsulated my placenta and I started on the pills the day after the birth of my baby.
 I had no postpartum depression this time and was able to take a pill every time I started to feel blue.
 It was like night and day.
 Can you imagine having a 22 month old along with new born baby and not having any emotional baggage?
 It was wonderful!
-I still take one now and then during my monthly cycle and plan on taking them during the pregnancy of my next baby.
+I still take one now and then during my monthly cycle.
 I think everyone should at least consider it.” - Krista, 2nd time mom

 “Placenta Encapsulation is FREAKING AMAZING, that’s what it is!!!
 Fewer “baby blues” and postpartum depression, easier hormone adjustment after birth, healthier milk supply, boost of energy, and quicker overall recover to name a few.
 I was hesitant when I first heard about it, but decided with an active 4 year old and baby #2 on the way that I couldn’t afford the PPD and exhaustion I’d dealt with the first time around.
 It had to at least be worth a shot, right?
 I did it with my second and I’ll NEVER go without my placenta pills again!!!
 I realize it’s not necessarily a “cure all” and each woman will experience varying degrees of help, but for me it was a complete miracle pill!
 If other women experience even HALF the benefits I did then I think it’s absolutely crazy not to give it a try, especially when Kali is available to do the “dirty work” for you.
 You give her the placenta and get nice little vitamin-looking pills in return.
 What’s not to love? ” -Megan, 2nd time mom